This post devotes a lot of space to the old commerical district and then the names of stores & shops

 Ghost sign, the last remains of the gift shop that is

-still located in the Walgreens parking lot
+located in the Walgreens loading zone

-excerpts from the 1969 article about Broadway shops
+about Broadway shops

 1944 postcard - Ebay